Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 To find the albums satisfying certain criteria, or modify the search results in a specific way, create a filter and set its properties.

 The following example filters media albums so that only albums with the artist named "Tizen" are included in the result.
 The filter is case-insensitive, and the results are sorted in descending order by album name.
-For more information on the filter properties, see [set up a filter](#set-up-a-filter).
+For more information on the filter properties, see [set up a filter](#set-up-a-filter):

 ```csharp
 var selectArguments = new SelectArguments()